eyenikeyev/post-install-config/README.md

 <img src="https://i.imgur.com/0g0BhVb.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-As an Example, for the agent Jane Doe in the access tab we can assign for her in Primary Department: System Administrators.
+For Example, for the agent Jane Doe in the access tab we can assign for her in Primary Department: System Administrators.
 For role: Supreme Admin.
-In Extended Access leave everything thats already assigned in permissions.
+In Extended Access: Support.
+For Role select Supreme Admin.
 We can assign her to Level II Support in Teams.
 <p/>
 Example 2: for the agent John Doe in the access tab we can assign for him in Primary Department: Support.
 For role: View Only.
 In Extended Access assign him to Support.
 Leave everything else as default.
 </p>